JD-Park/ImageConverter/README.md

 Basic ICO conversion tool.
 Will accept jpg, png, and bmp formats currently.
 Uses the pillow module for conversion.

 Use:
-1. Select an input folder with the images for conversion.
+1. Run convert.py
-2. select the outfolder.
+2. Select an input folder containing the images.
-3. Run convert.py
+3. select the outfolder.